idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/pod_rb_surrogate.md

 !equation
 \psi(\textbf{r}) = 0 \,, \quad \textbf{r}\in\partial\Omega_{refl}

-This problem is parametric in a sense that the solution for the scalar flux depends on the values of the cross-sections and the source: $\psi = \psi\left(\textbf{r},D(\textbf{r}),\Sigma_a(\textbf{r}),q(\textbf{r})\right)$.
+This problem is parametric in a sense that the solution depends on the values of the cross-sections and the source: $\psi = \psi\left(\textbf{r},D(\textbf{r}),\Sigma_a(\textbf{r}),q(\textbf{r})\right)$.
 In this example, material region-wise constant cross-sections and source terms are considered yielding eight uncertain parameters altogether (assuming that Region 4 does not have a source).